 Batwa cultural experience: Batwa are one of the most loved cultures in Uganda and they are found around Bwindi and Mgahinga national park.
 They used to stay in the park forests but the government evicted them to conserve the environment as well as mountain gorillas so they decided to settle around the park boundaries.
 Travelers can visit Bwindi from Kabale for gorilla trekking or birding and later add on a visit to Batwa communities.
 A visit to Batwa will enable you to learn about their culture and way of living.

-Kabale can be visited at any time of the year for tourism activities but the dry months are the best to visit this town.
+Kabale can be visited at any time of the year for tourism activities but the dry months are the best time to visit Kabale.
 Dry months occur from June to September and December to February and they are characterized by little or no rainfall which keeps the roads connecting to different areas passable, inside the national parks, the trekking trails are dry and the vegetation is short with good views of the mountain gorillas.

 Travelers especially budget travelers can visit Kabale town for different tourism activities in the rainy season so they enjoy the discounts on accommodation facilities.
 The rainy season happens from March to May and October to November so travelers should know that there is plenty of rainfall that makes the roads leading to the park impassable, inside the park the trekking trails are muddy and slippery, and the vegetation inside the park is tall with unclear views of the park animals.

-Luxury travelers or those who hate traveling for long distances can use chartered flights to get to Kabale town.
+Access Kabale town by Air transport: Luxury travelers or those who hate traveling for long distances can use chartered flights to get to Kabale town.
 Different airline companies such as Aerolink Uganda, fly Uganda, and Bar Aviation Uganda organize flights from Entebbe international airport and Kajjansi airstrip to Kisoro airstrip where you can connect to Kabale town.